derrick-code11/ForestFireSim-22/README.md

 4. Run the forest fire simulation: `python main.py`

 - The simulation will start, and you will see a visual representation of the forest fire.
+Once the simulaton stops, click on the canvas for the next scene.

 5. View the Graph: `python graph.py`